 Diet / Feeding

-The black-headed python feeds primarily on other reptiles, mostly skinks but also bearded dragons, geckos, legless lizards even the Perentie which is Australia's largest monitor lizard.
+The black-headed python feeds primarily on other reptiles, mostly skinks but also bearded dragons, geckos, legless lizards even the perentie (Varanus giganteus) which is Australia's largest monitor lizard.

-Other smaller snakes, including some of the most venomous snakes in the world are also eaten by the black-headed python, since they are completely immune to their highly toxic venom.
-They will on rare occasions also eat mammals or even birds.
+Other smaller snakes, including some of the most venomous snakes in the world, are also eaten by the black-headed python since they are completely immune to their highly toxic venom.
+They will on rare occasions also eat mammals or even birds if the opportunity should arise.

 Since the black-headed python is a non-venomous snake it uses constriction to subdue and kill the prey before consuming it whole.

 The black-headed python is monogamous, but sometimes males and females may engage in extra-pair copulations.
-Like other python species the black-headed python is oviparous.
+Male black-headed pythons will engage each other over the right to breed with a female.
+Like other python species, the black-headed python is oviparous.

 Female snakes lay their eggs during October and November and incubate them by coiling around them for approximately 2 months before they hatch.
 Although the males aren't as aggressive as most python species mating and courtship it sometimes involves ritualistic combats or biting.